 McRealty Partners was looking to rebrand and recreate their online experience through a website.
 The goal of the website redesign was to define a brand image, improve user acquisition, and create a design system for the company to use moving forward.

-I started my redesign process with discovery and learning more about the space, client, past initiatives, and more.
-The goal of this discovery phase was to understand the problem and users to better deliver an effective solution.
+Prior to beginning any design journey, I always do a discovery phase where I learn more about the space, client, past initiatives, and more.
+The goal of this discovery phase is to understand the problem and users to better deliver an effective solution.
+It is also important for me to learn the scope of the project and want deliverables are expected.
 I conducted an interview with the CEO asking questions like:

 As part of my discovery, I strove to learn how McRealty wants their clients to perceive them.
 This helped me understand their tone and brand perception that they hoped to achieve with their website.
 The keywords below were generated from an exercise of

 "If you could describe yourself in up to 10 words, what would they be?"

 McRealty's target audience includes a variety of demographics depending on their service.